qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/sponsorship.rst

 work we do and would like to facilitate the sustained development effort that goes into the project.
 These sponsors are listed below with our thanks!

+..
+Gold sponsors: NOTE !!! keep these sorted please so it is easy to check validity

 |gold|
 |aas_long|